holycrap872/ucls-ml-ai/CourseMaterial/07_ai_in_society/02_paperclip_maximizer/lesson_plan.md

 ### Homework

+- Listen to "GPT-4 is here + The Group Chat Bank Run"
+    - 11:50 - 25:40
+    - Prepare for one question "reading quiz"
-- Grab Bag Wheaties X - X
+- Grab Bag Wheaties 18